padariya-tech/student-search/Readme.md

 cd sSearch
 npm run dev

+for running both frontend and backend in one terminal run frontend and on other run backend

 in frontend just show the data of student which is coming from backend how it looks you can see on output.png